yt-koike/dify-cron/README.md

 ### 2. Add an endpoint

-- Endpoint Name: Custom name of this endpoint.
+- Endpoint Name: Name of this endpoint.
 You can input a custom name here.
-- Dify Endpoint: Please input the URL of Dify endpoint.
-- API key: Please input the API key for a certain workflow.
+- App: Workflow or Chatflow to trigger regularly
 - Cron: When this plugin will trigger the workflow.
 Please see the Cron Format section to make a valid setting.

 ![alt text](_assets/endpoint.png)